 All applicants must have a cumulative grade point average of at least 3.0 and a grade point average of at least 3.0 over the last 60 hours of undergraduate work.
 Applicants who do not meet the minimum requirements may be admitted on probation or, if the deficiencies are considered to be sufficiently serious, they may be denied admission to the graduate program.
 Further, after the arrival of the student, the Department reserves the right for the student's graduate committee to impose additional undergraduate courses if it is deemed in the best interest of the student.

-Applicants for the Master of Science program must list three faculty members with whom the applicant might work; at least one must indicate a willingness to serve as the major advisor.
+Applicants for the Master of Science Thesis option program must list three faculty members with whom the applicant might work; at least one must indicate a willingness to serve as the major advisor.
 This does not preclude a change after the arrival of the student, provided satisfactory alternate arrangements can be made.
-Applicants for the Master of Arts program do not have to list a major advisor during the application process.
+Applicants for the Master of Science Non-thesis program do not have to list a major advisor during the application process.
 Once admitted, an advisor will be assigned.

-To be considered for Spring admission, Master of Science applications need to be complete by November 1st, and for Summer/Fall admission, these applicants have to be complete by April 1st.
-There are no deadline for Master of Art applications and their review will be performed as they are received.
+To be considered for Spring admission, Master of Science Thesis Option applications need to be complete by November 1st, and for Summer/Fall admission, these applicants have to be complete by April 1st.
+There are no deadline for Master of Science Non-thesis applications and their review will be performed as they are received.
 Applicants are encouraged to complete the application process as early as possible to be considered for an assistantship.

 5. The previous course work in science and mathematics, the academic record, and the letters of reference are reviewed by the Biology Graduate Committee.
 If the undergraduate record and letters are satisfactory, and the Department has potential supervisory faculty members available, the student is admitted without qualification.
 If the record is 1) unsatisfactory or incomplete, or 2) a supervisory faculty member is unavailable, the student may be 1) denied admittance or admitted on probation, or 2) may enter as a non-degree-seeking student (see Section I.).